swaptacular/swpt_accounts/protocol.rst

 previous_transfer_seqnum : int64
-   MUST contain the value of the ``transfer_seqnum`` field in the previous `AccountTransfer`_ message for the same account.
-If there have not been any other `AccountTransfer`_ messages since the creation of the account, this MUST be ``0``.
+   MUST contain the value of the ``transfer_seqnum`` field in the previous `AccountTransfer`_ message for the affected account.
+If since the creation of the affected account, there have not been any other `AccountTransfer`_ messages, this MUST be ``0``.

+Each committed transfer affects two accounts: the sender's, and the recipient's.
+Therefore, two `AccountTransfer`_ messages would be emitted for each committed transfer.

 Requirements for Client Implementations